-It's true that you should get into cold water quickly.
+You shouldn't dither, but you shouldn't get in quickly either.
 It takes 60-90 seconds for cold water shock to pass, and if you get in incrementally you could spend your entire swim time getting used.
 But cold water shock includes a gasp reflex and you don't want to submerge your head while this is happening.
-Instead, walk in up to your shoulders, spend a couple of minutes standing or treading water and then start your swim.
-Once the cold water shock has passed, you're welcome to jump in.
+Instead, walk in steadily up to your shoulders, spend a couple of minutes standing or treading water and then start your swim.

 Myth #2: You have to swim for half-an-hour to get hypothermia